Efficient NLP Model Finetuning via Multistage Data Filtering: Evaluation

 \paragraph{Efficacy of using loss thresholds} The results are shown in Table~\ref{tab:cmp-random}.
 Compared to filtering the same amount of training data that is randomly selected, methods based on loss thresholds show consistently higher accuracies.
 Specifically, \textit{FixThreshold} with loss thresholds of $[0.1, 0.3, 0.5]$ (the skip ratio varies from 20.72\% to 83.25\%) shows accuracies higher by 0.93\% -- 1.33\% on average.
 The Three-stage method shows accuracies higher by 2.14\% on average.
 Note that such accuracy improvement is significant: take Figure~\ref{fig:pareto} as reference, one can reduce the training time by 5$\times$ with tolerating accuracy drop as low as 2.01\% by average.

-\paragraph{Efficacy of automatic threshold} \textit{AutoThreshold} can find a loss threshold that results in competitive accuracy and efficiency. \autoref{tab:comparisons} compares \textit{AutoThreshold} to \textit{FixedThreshold}, showing that the former delivers higher AGOT than all the fixed thresholds tested; in fact, it delivers \textit{both} higher accuracy and lower training time than most of the fixed thresholds.
+\paragraph{Efficacy of automatic threshold} \textit{AutoThreshold} can find a loss threshold that results in competitive accuracy and efficiency. \autoref{tab:e2e-combined} compares \textit{AutoThreshold} to \textit{FixedThreshold}, showing that the former delivers higher AGOT than all the fixed thresholds tested; in fact, it delivers \textit{both} higher accuracy and lower training time than most of the fixed thresholds.

-\paragraph{Efficacy of the meta predictor} The meta predictor is essential to our efficiency as it skips a large fraction of forward passes, as shown in \autoref{tab:comparisons}.
+\paragraph{Efficacy of the meta predictor} The meta predictor is essential to our efficiency as it skips a large fraction of forward passes, as shown in \autoref{tab:e2e-combined}.
 Compared to \textit{AutoThreshold} which can only skip backward passes, our Three-stage training reduces the training time by \textit{additional} 2.01$\times$ on average across all benchmarks.
 Furthermore, the accuracy is higher by 0.57\% on average, which is likely because the meta predictor better learns training data importance as the training proceeds.
+By our design, the data filtered by the loss threshold and meta predictor should be highly overlapped, which is shown that up to 70\% of the filtered data overlapped.